Ahmed-alkharusi/paper2/paper.md

 Casal et al (2020) conducted study on 29F for N=20 in this IoI.

 Motivated by recent experimental observation of Borromean in  N=20, we extend it for N=28.

+#Simulations
+New theoretical core+n models are simulated based on avaialble theoretical predictions and data.